LinkClinton/Code-Red/Documents/Resource.md

 ### Copy Texture

-If the texture is array(1D, 2D), the resource index range of texture is [0, depth).
-It is not legal to copy a texture array.
-But you can copy element of texture array(you can copy entire texture array with multi-copy operation).
+It is not legal to copy a texture array or all texture with mip levels.
+But you can copy element of texture(you can copy entire texture with multi-copy operation).

 ```C++
 struct TextureCopyInfo {